pyControl/docs/docs/index.md

 ## Overview

-**pyControl** is a system of open source software and hardware for controlling behavioural experiments, built around the [Micropython](https://micropython.org/) microcontroller.
+**pyControl** is a system of open source [hardware](user-guide/hardware.md) and software for controlling behavioural experiments, built around the [Micropython](https://micropython.org/) microcontroller.

 pyControl makes it easy to program complex behavioural tasks by providing a clean, intuitive, and flexible Python based syntax for specifying tasks as state machines.
-For more information see [programming tasks](user-guide/programming-tasks.md)
+For more information see [programming tasks](user-guide/programming-tasks.md).

+pyControl is available both as a [Graphical User Interface](user-guide/graphical-user-interface.md) (GUI) and as a [Command Line Interface](user-guide/command-line-interface.md) (CLI).

+The pyControl [google group](https://groups.google.com/forum/#!forum/pycontrol) is a email list for pyControl users.

 ![pyControlGUI frontpage](media/pycontrol-gui-frontpage.png)

 ---

 ## Download

-**pyControl** is both available as a Graphical User Interface ([GUI](user-guide/graphical-user-interface.md)) and as a Command Line Interface ([CLI](user-guide/command-line-interface.md)).

 The GUI is distributed as a standalone executable for Mac and Windows.
 Source code installation is also possible under Linux.